Finding new ways to treat osteoporosis

 - Stage 2 will use the findings from Stage 1A and 1B to identify areas of uncertainty and we will work with a nationally representative sample of patients, clinicians and researchers to generate research questions from these uncertainties.
 We will then hold a face-to-face national representative, multidisciplinary stakeholder event to rank these questions in order of priority for future research

 Working with patients

-We have worked closely with the National Osteoporosis Society (NOS) and the Nottingham NOS (NotNOS) Support Group, who together have influenced the design of this application, choice of study outcomes, and who will be involved throughout the study.
-The NOS and two members from NotNOS have agreed to be co-applicants.
+We have worked closely with the Royal Osteoporosis Society (ROS) and the Nottingham Osteoprosis Support Group, who together have influenced the design of this application, choice of study outcomes, and who will be involved throughout the study.
+The ROS and two members from Nottingham Support Group have agreed to be co-applicants.

 For more information

 You can contact the Blastoff research team by email.